Tony White

 Detecting Mines

-Tony White shares that when he first arrived in Korea, he was placed in a patrol unit.
-He describes being ordered to use the mine detector when they came across a suspected anti-tank minefield even though he did not know how to use the device.
-He remembers being terrified while he was walking and feeling relieved when other troops arrived and took over.
+Tony White shares when he first arrived in Korea, he was placed in a patrol unit.
+He describes being ordered to use the mine detector when they came across a suspected anti-tank minefield even though he did not even know how to even turn on the device.
+He remembers being terrified while he was walking and feeling relieved when an armored car of the Royal Engineers arrived and took over.

 Share YouTube: